danielzotti/new.danielzotti.it/README.md

 # My personal website <3

-This is the new 2023 version built with [Next 13](https://nextjs.org/) (with the new App Router feature) and [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is the new 2023 version built with [NextJs 14](https://nextjs.org/) (with the new App Router feature) and [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ![Website preview](https://raw.githubusercontent.com/danielzotti/new.danielzotti.it/master/public/static/images/brand/danielzotti-website-preview.png)